Esther Cañadas: Career

-She has appeared in campaigns for the most renowned fashion brands like Versace, Gianfranco Ferré, Armani, Oscar de la Renta, Jean Paul Gaultier, Carolina Herrera, Fendi, Ralph Lauren, Tommy Hilfiger, Dior.
-She is probably most known, however, for being the muse of Donna Karan and especially for the DKNY campaigns.

 She has been featured on the cover of the most prestigious international fashion magazines like Vogue, Harpe's Bazaar, Marie Claire to name a few.
 She has worked with the "who's who" of top photographers in the fashion industry, including: Steven Meisel, Helmut Newton, Peter Lindbergh, Richard Avedon, Ellen Von Unwerth, Herb Ritts.

+In 1997, she walked the Victoria's Secret fashion show.

-In 1999 she made her feature film debut with an appearance as "Anna Tyrol Knutzhorn" in the action/romance film The Thomas Crown Affair, starring Pierce Brosnan and Rene Russo.
+In 1999, she appered in the action/romance film The Thomas Crown Affair.

-In 2020 she made her come back on the catwalks for the Gran Finale of the Balmain's show during Paris Fashion Week.

 Personal life

 Cañadas met her first husband, model Mark Vanderloo, on the set of a DKNY photoshoot in 1997.
 They married in 1999 and were divorced in 2000.

-In 2007, she married MotoGP rider Sete Gibernau.
-They ended their relationship the following year.

-In December 2014, Cañadas gave birth to her first child, Galia.
+In December 2014, Cañadas gave birth to a daughter, Galia.